-With these opportunities for increasing temporary housing options, increasing coordination through data, and supporting the development of a healthy continuum of care, it is our vision for flourishing and a solid foundation (permanent housing).
+621 With these opportunities for increasing temporary housing options, increasing coordination 622 through data, and supporting the development of a healthy continuum of care, it is our vision for

 623 this level that:

 All service providers are connected to one another through data.
 There are sufficient homelessness services within every sub-region and for disproportionately impacted sub populations.
 All people experiencing homelessness can receive services tailored to their unique needs.